 When a child under the age of 16 (under 18 if disabled) is cared for 28 days or more by someone who is not their parent or a close relative, this is called a private fostering arrangement.
 It's a private arrangement as it's one made without the involvement of a local authority, between a parent and a carer.
 Such a carer is called a private foster carer and the child or young person is considered to be 'privately fostered'.

-Close relatives are defined as step parents, grandparents, brothers, sisters, uncles or aunts (whether of full blood, half blood or by marriage).
+Close relatives are defined as step-parents, grandparents, brothers, sisters, uncles or aunts (whether of full blood, half blood or by marriage).

-The council has a legal duty to ensure that any child or young person is safe, well looked after and does not come to any harm in a private fostering arrangement, by making sure that he/she and their carer are visited regularly and where necessary offered advice and support.
+We have a legal duty to ensure that any child or young person is safe, well looked after and does not come to any harm in a private fostering arrangement, by making sure that he/she and their carer are visited regularly and where necessary offered advice and support.
 Support could be in the form of financial help in certain cases and/or information about any local support networks for carers.
 Carers may be able to claim additional benefits from the appropriate benefits agencies.